 And honestly, I think that’s okay.
 We put so much pressure on ourselves to make best friends in group situations, that we often become bummed when we aren’t making those lasting connections.
 It’s better to just say, “Hey, I didn’t click with anyone there but I’m still a likable person who is capable of making lasting friendships, so it’s okay,” or even, “I’m my own best friend so if I don’t click with anyone on the trip I’ll be just fine.”

 Switching from group to group was also a really cool learning experience.
-I sat with the “cool kids” at the back of the bus part of the time, the what might be considered “normal” kids part of the time, and the slightly “odd” or “different” kids part of the time.
+I sat with the “cool kids” at the back of the bus part of the time, the what might be considered “normal” kids part of the time, and the slightly “odd” or “different” kids part of the time (they were all cool to me… I’m just saying, there really was some social hierarchy cliquey stuff going on).
 It was honestly a GREAT learning experience to see how different groups interact together and to just people watch.

 4. As an independent person, this wasn’t the best way for me to travel.